 Financial Aid Application Process for Graduate Students

-The 2020-2021 FAFSA is based on 2018 income.
+- The FAFSA is based on the previous year's income.
 Use the IRS Data Retrieval Tool to transfer tax information to the FAFSA.